Dealers

 Insurance friction.
 A commercial cargo claim isn't a same-day resolution.

 "The vehicle is the headline loss.
-The hidden losses — the floorplan interest, the lost sale, the customer who already bought that car — those are what hurt for months." — Dana Randazzo, COO, Auto Hauler Exchange
+The hidden losses, the floorplan interest, the lost sale, the customer who already bought that car, those are what hurt for months."
+Dana Randazzo, COO, Auto Hauler Exchange

-AHX's own State of Transparency research found 29% of shippers reported hitting vehicle transport fraud in the past three years.
+AHX's own State of Transparency in Vehicle Transportation research found 29% of shippers reported hitting vehicle transport fraud in the past three years.
 Shippers using brokers and unmonitored load boards were 72% more likely to report fraud than shippers using a vetted marketplace.
 Those aren't hypothetical risks.
 They're your peers' actual losses.

 Why it's getting worse